Crystallographic ordering of Al and Sn in {\alpha}-Ti

-Typical rotor alloys contain anywhere up to 2000~ppmw O (0.2 wt\%), an Al$_{\mathrm{eq}}$ increment of 2.
+Typical rotor alloys contain up to 0.2 wt\%~O, an Al$_{\mathrm{eq}}$ increment of 2.
 Here, the solubility limit of 6.2~wt.\% in an alloy containing 0.08~wt\% O implies an Al$_{\mathrm{eq}}$ limit of 7.0 wt\%.
-This implies that a Ti--$x$Al--4V alloy containing 0.2 wt\% O should contain no more than 5~wt.\% Al. If, in an \textalpha{}+\textbeta{} alloy such as Ti--6Al--4V, a 10\% volume fraction of Al-depleted $\beta$ phase is assumed, then this implies an lower Al$_{\mathrm{eq}}$ limit of 6.5~wt\% or less, or an Al limit of 4.5~wt.\% once O is taken into account.
-Thus, even alloys such as Ti-5Al-7.5V (Ti-575) may not be entirely safe from $\alpha_2$ precipitation.
+This implies that a Ti--$x$Al--4V alloy containing 0.2 wt\% O should contain no more than 5~wt.\% Al. If, in an \textalpha{}+\textbeta{} alloy such as Ti--6Al--4V, a 10\% volume fraction of Al-depleted $\beta$ phase is assumed, then this implies a lower Al$_{\mathrm{eq}}$ limit of 6.5~wt\%, or an Al limit of 4.5~wt.\% once O is accounted for.
+Thus, even alloys such as Ti--5Al--7.5V (Ti--575) may not be entirely safe from $\alpha_2$ precipitation.

 From an alloy design perspective, we therefore suggest that current structural \textalpha{}+\textbeta{} alloys for aerospace applications (especially critical rotating parts subject to dwell fatigue loading) contain too high an aluminium equivalent to avoid deleterious crystallographic ordering.